Faculty members, please review our guidelines by selecting from the tabs below.

-- Effective January 1, 2018, the indirect cost rate applied on industry projects with tangible benefits to AU will reflecta minimum rate of 26% of the total direct cost.
+- Effective January 1, 2018, the indirect cost rate applied on industry projects with tangible benefits to AU will reflect a minimum rate of 26% of the total direct cost.
 A full indirect cost rate will apply if the agreement does not provide tangible benefits to AU.
-Some examples of tangible benefits include undergraduate research opportunities, graduate student training, and the sharing of results publically through scientific conferences, industry meetings, and through peer-reviewed publications.
+Some examples of tangible benefits include undergraduate research opportunities, graduate student training, and the sharing of results publicly through scientific conferences, industry meetings and peer-reviewed publications.

-- Full indirect cost rates for research, instruction, and outreach can be found at: https://cws.auburn.edu/OVPR/pm/osp/manageaward
+- For full indirect cost rates for research, instruction and outreach visit Managing Your Award.

 A gift from a private entity to support research efforts at the university is processed through the AU Foundation and Office of Development.
 A gift relationship should require no substantive effort on the part of AU or provide any tangible benefit to the donor in exchange for the funding.
 Gifts may have some general conditions associated with the use of the funds and some expectation of the pursuit of specific tasks or even return of unused funds but may not provide an exclusive benefit to the donor in exchange for receiving the gift.

 More information is available in the university policy to identify and administer gifts and sponsored agreements.

 It contains guidance as well as a checklist for helping to make the determination of whether or not an exchange transaction between the parties is present.

 Who should I contact when preparing a proposal or price quote to a sponsor?